Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-10-23-mission-ftf.md

 <br>

 <p>
 I had a real world problem that I manged to fumble my way through over a long period of time.
 The problem was who, what, where and how in an unkown world.
 I'm hoping to help solve that problem with a Blog site called The HOBO HUB.
 I hope the site can save someone a lot of time in their life by connecting them with services they need in the unkown world they're now in.
-I put together a site using a static site generator called 11ty to bulid 6 different Blog pages.
-They're used to connect the homeless, low-income and needy with the right people or organizations for their individual needs and concerns.
+I put together 6 different Blog pages in area's I felt important.
+They're used to connect the homeless, low-income with the right people or organizations for their individual needs and concerns.
 </p>
 <p>
-The HOBO HUB has three top concerns for the homeless, low-income and the needy.
+The HOBO HUB has three top concerns for the homeless, low-income.
 Food, Clothing and Shelter.
 The HOBO HUB also has three underlying area's of concern which usually in my opinion lead to homelessness, stressfull life situations and or Mental Health issuies.
 They are Legal issuies, Health problems and or Income concerns.
 </p>

 <br>